-Five Susquehanna University students have been awarded the prestigious Benjamin A. Gilman International Scholarship, enabling them to study in Spain, Italy, Cyprus, Scotland and New Zealand during the Spring 2018 semester.
+Five Susquehanna University students were awarded the prestigious Benjamin A. Gilman International Scholarship, enabling them to study in Spain, Italy, Cyprus, Scotland and New Zealand during the spring semester.

 Only about 25 percent of semester program applicants receive an award.
 Susquehanna University has a dedicated program in place to identify and nurture potential scholarship applicants.

-Veneranda Bautista, a junior double-majoring in strategic communications and Spanish, will study at the University of Alicante in Spain and plans to immerse herself in the Spanish language and culture.
+- Veneranda Bautista, a junior double-majoring in strategic communications and Spanish, studied at the University of Alicante in Spain, where she immersed herself in the Spanish language and culture.
 Bautista is from Reading, Pa.

-Tina Dy, also a junior strategic communications major with a minor in Italian, from Philadelphia, Pa., will study at the Council on International Educational Exchange's Liberal Arts Program in Ferrara, Italy, where she will pursue intermediate- and advanced-level Italian courses.
+- Tina Dy, also a junior strategic communications major with a minor in Italian, from Philadelphia, Pa., studied at the Council on International Educational Exchange's Liberal Arts Program in Ferrara, Italy.
+She pursued intermediate-and advanced-level Italian courses.

-Junior neuroscience major Alanis Hickman, of Philadelphia, Pa., will study at the University of Nicosia in Cyprus.
-Hickman hopes to become a registered nurse or nurse practitioner after graduation.
-She plans to use her time abroad to either intern or volunteer in a Cypriot hospital.
+- Junior neuroscience major Alanis Hickman, of Philadelphia, Pa., studied at the University of Nicosia in Cyprus.
+She plans to become a nurse practitioner after graduation, and used her time abroad to volunteer in a Cypriot hospital.

-Morgan MacVaugh, a junior creative writing major from Mount Joy, Pa., will study at the University of Stirling in Scotland.
-An aspiring author, MacVaugh will immerse herself in the mythology and legends imbedded deep within Scottish culture.
+- Morgan MacVaugh, a junior creative writing major from Mount Joy, Pa., studied at the University of Stirling in Scotland.
+An aspiring author, MacVaugh immersed herself in the mythology and legends imbedded deep within Scottish culture.

-Junior biology major Raquel Ramos, of Reisterstown, Md., will study at the University of Otago in New Zealand.
-While abroad, Ramos will study the ecosystems and biological life within New Zealand's waterfalls, glaciers and mountains.
-She also hopes to learn more about the country's productive sheep milk industry.
+- Junior biology major Raquel Ramos, of Reisterstown, Md., attended the University of Otago in New Zealand.
+She studied the ecosystems and biological life within New Zealand's waterfalls, glaciers and mountains.
+She was also interested to learn more about the country's productive sheep milk industry.